 • Also in the event of disaster recovery, the index tool can provide valuable assistance: for example, if a corrupt search index were to occur, the search index could now be restored from an older data backup.
 All emails archived between the index backup time and the current time are (logically) not included in the search index.
 These emails can then be easily and automatically re-indexed using the new index tool, so that a complete re-index to recreate the search index would not be necessary.
 In larger archives or slower system environments, the restart time until all emails in the archive are fully searchable can be reduced to an absolute minimum.

-Version 2.4.0 (early March 2016)
+Version 2.4.0 (Beginning March 2016)

 • Tools for consistency analysis and validity checks of the archive: Release of tools for audit purposes.